prosekit/prosekit/website/guide/get-started.md

 const editor = createEditor({ extension })
 ```

 You need to mount the editor to the DOM by calling the `editor.mount(element)` method.
-When the editor is unmounted, you should call the `editor.mount(null)` method to clean up the editor.
+When the editor is unmounted, you should call `editor.unmount()` or `editor.mount(null)` to clean up the editor.
 Check out the minimal examples above to see how to mount the editor in different frameworks.

 ## Data Persistence